 - desvenlafaxine (Pristiq)

 - duloxetine (Cymbalta)

-Many people can find relief by adopting certain lifestyle habits that may include:
+Many people can find relief by adopting certain lifestyle habits.

 - regular exercise, a healthy diet, and plenty of sleep